gavinhoward/bc/README.md

 	karatsuba.py     Script for package maintainers to find the optimal Karatsuba number.
-	LICENSE.md       A Markdown form of the BSD 2-clause License. link.sh          A script to link dc to bc.
+	LICENSE.md       A Markdown form of the BSD 2-clause License. link.sh          A script to link dc to bc. locales.sh       A script to install locales, if desired.
 	Makefile.in      The Makefile template.
 	NOTICE.md        List of contributors and copyright owners.
 	RELEASE.md       A checklist for making a release (maintainer use only).